Culloden Estate & Spa

 Fans of the screen will find plenty of attractions during a stay at Culloden, with Belfast's famous Titanic building and a number of filming locations from the Game of Thrones TV show within easy reach.
 Walking tours, Segway tours and even a bungee jump from the building itself can be enjoyed.

-For history enthusiasts there are several fascinating museums in the city center, and sports and music fans will rejoice at the opportunity to enjoy a host of events at the Odyssey Arena, also home to a bowling alley and cinema.
+For history enthusiasts there are several fascinating museums in the city centre, and sports and music fans will rejoice at the opportunity to enjoy a host of events at the Odyssey Arena, also home to a bowling alley and cinema.

 Belfast & the Titanic